Hemingbrough: History and overview

 The toponym is of uncertain origin.
 The place is mentioned in the Knýtlinga saga, and the name may be the burh of a Viking named Hemingr.
 Alternative explanations are that it was the burh of the followers of a man called Hema, or the burh by the fish-weir (Old English hemming).

+It is thought that from this village came Walter of Hemingbrough, one of Britain's early chroniclers.
+Writing in the 14th century, he gave us a history beginning with the Norman Conquest, now in the British Museum.

 In the Middle Ages the village was in the Ouse and Derwent wapentake of the East Riding of Yorkshire.
 At that time the village was on the River Ouse, but at some point the river broke through a meander leaving the village some distance from the river.
 Hemingbrough was a large parish, and included the townships of Barlby, Osgodby, Cliffe with Lund, South Duffield, Brackenholme with Woodhall and Menthorpe with Bowthorpe.
 All these townships became separate civil parishes in 1866.
 In 1935 the civil parish of Hemingbrough absorbed the civil parish of Brackenholme with Woodhall.

 In 1974 Hemingbrough was transferred from the East Riding to the new county of North Yorkshire.
+From 1974 to 2023, the parish was in the Selby District of the shire county of North Yorkshire.
+In 2023 the district was abolished and North Yorkshire became a unitary authority.

-The village holds a very popular summer fete replete with floats on lorries and tractor trailers.
+The village holds a summer fete, replete with floats on lorries and tractor trailers.
 There is a memorial garden which the Archbishop of York Dr John Sentamu visited in April 2016.